The Complete Guide to Luxury Holidays in the Yasawa Islands

 It doesn’t get fresher than the cuisine in the Yasawa Islands.
 Resorts work with local fishermen to get the freshest catch and each has its own gardens producing fruit and vegetables.
 Despite the remote location, the Yasawa Islands’ five-star resorts give you choice allowing guests to be as timid or adventurous as they like.
 With advanced notice, they can also cater to special diets so just inquire.

 Luxury Dining Experiences

 Sure, the fine dining restaurants of the Yasawa Islands are where you’re really going to treat your tastebuds, but it’s the unique dining experiences that we get the most excited about.
 Swap your crowded restaurant for a private beach picnic.
 Or how about dining on a private pontoon with Turtle Island Fiji?
 Turtle Island Fiji also hosts nightly dinner parties around the island, from the tropical gardens to the mountaintops of the island.
-At Yasawa Island Resort, it’s all about the alfresco dining with magnificent views across the pool and ocean.
-Or choose your setting at the Navutu Stars, whether its a candlelit dinner in their main veranda or gazing across the ocean from their sunset deck.
+At the Yasawa Island Resort, it’s all about the alfresco dining with magnificent views across the pool and ocean.
+Or choose your setting at the Navutu Stars, whether it’s a candlelit dinner in their main veranda or gazing across the ocean from their sunset deck.